HarvestMondello/Colorado-climbing-route-analysis/docs/fkt.md

 # Fastest Known Time (FKT) in Colorado
 Colorado has a tradition of going fast and light on routes, round trip; trailhead to trailhead.
 Areas such as Eldo and Chautaqua have specific starting points near the trailhead (bridge).
 Complex descents involving running and climbing add to the complexity of a FKT.
 This is unlike Yosemite where the fkt is for just the route.

-**FKT styles:** All FKTs on this website are un-supported, trailhead to trailhead.
-This means no fixed line rapels.
-Raps are allowed if the climbers carry the rope on the fkt attemp.
+**FKT styles:** All FKTs on this website are un-supported, trailhead to trailhead, unless otherwise noted.
+This means no fixed line rappels.
+Raps are allowed if the climbers carry the rope on the fkt attempt.
 No other support such as stashing gear, other climbers to bring supplies ect.

 ---
 ## Rocky Mountain National Park (RMNP) & other alpine